SD-WAN Security

 Traditional branch firewall design involves deploying the appliance in either in-line Layer 3 mode or transparent Layer 2 mode behind or even ahead of the WAN Edge router.
 Now, for stateful inspection, we have to have another device.
 This adds complexity to the enterprise branch and creates unnecessary administrative overhead in managing the added firewalls.

-Cisco SD-WAN takes an integrated approach and has implemented an application-aware enterprise firewall directly into the SD-WAN code.
-So, there is no need to have another inspection device.
+Cisco SD-WAN takes an integrated approach.
+It has implemented an application-aware enterprise firewall directly into the SD-WAN code, so there is no need for another inspection device.

 Cisco vManage connects to the Talos signature database, downloads the signatures on a configurable periodic or on-demand basis, and pushes them down into the branch WAN Edge routers without user intervention.
 Signatures are rules that an IDS and an IPS uses to detect typical intrusive activity.
 Also, you can use the allowlist approach if you see many false positives.
 It is better to start this in detect mode so the engine can learn before you start blocking.